dxos/dxos/docs/content/tutorial/client.md

 This `ClientInitializer` is a React component that facilitates the process of initializing and providing a client instance, given a config object or generator function.

-Behind the scenes creates a new `Client` instance and uses [React Context](https://reactjs.org/docs/context.html) feature to make the instance accessible anywhere in the app.
+It creates a new `Client` instance and uses [React Context](https://reactjs.org/docs/context.html) feature to make the instance accessible anywhere in the app.

 An example config object would look like: